Clay Millennium Problems

 The Clay problem studies are not isolated attempts.
 They form a developmental sequence in which each problem tested Coherence Geometry against a different mathematical environment.
 The point was methodological: to see whether the same substrate language could continue producing meaningful structure after being projected into unrelated domains.

-In this sense, the Clay section is not only a list of manuscripts, but a record of method formation.
-Bilinear gaps, OBCI, algebraic CG, operator kernels, Gram matrices, exterior rank, and coherence-rank closure all emerged or matured through these problem interactions.
+In this sense, the Clay section is not only a list of manuscripts, but also a record of method formation.
+Bilinear gaps, OBCI, algebraic CG, operator kernels, Gram matrices, exterior rank, projection failure, source closure, and coherence-rank constraints all emerged or matured through these problem interactions.

 [Read the Clay Method Genealogy]